 How a Bishop Auckland shop works with GoldPaid

 It begins online.
 A Bishop Auckland charity team sends clear photos to GoldPaid on WhatsApp, including close shots of any stamped marks, and gets an honest first read without anything leaving the shop.
-A free prepaid Royal Mail Special Delivery label is then emailed over, so the piece travels as a tracked, insured parcel on a service that aims to deliver to GB mainland addresses the next working day.
+A free prepaid Royal Mail Special Delivery label is then emailed over, so the piece travels as a tracked, signed-for parcel on a service that aims to deliver to GB mainland addresses the next working day.

 An in-person specialist valuation means a trip into Durham, about twelve miles away and roughly twenty minutes by car when traffic is light, or further still to Newcastle, with parking and a counter queue on top.
 Either way a volunteer loses a large part of the day carrying donated valuables.
 Asking online and posting the parcel removes that journey, and the written valuation is read back at the shop in Bishop Auckland.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post, so a Bishop Auckland team knows the cover position before the parcel is sealed.

 A closer look at Bishop Auckland donations